Multiple energy-scales in vertex-frustrated mesospin systems: Introduction

-Currently there are only a couple of lattices that have been investigated, incorporating multiple element sizes.\cite{Chern2013PRL,Gilbert_Shakti_NatPhys2014,Ostman_NatPhys_2018, ShaktiME} In \"{O}stman et al.\cite{Ostman_NatPhys_2018}, small circular elements were placed between the islands within the vertex and used as interaction modifiers to change the overall energy landscape of the lattice but their actual magnetic state/orientation was not determined.
-The first investigations of the Shakti lattice\cite{Chern2013PRL,Gilbert_Shakti_NatPhys2014} ignored the different size of the elements within the array, but a distinct ordering around the long elements was nevertheless shown by Stopfel et al.\cite{ShaktiME}.
-However, the highly degenerate ground state, together with the high symmetry of the Shakti lattice, masks possible longer range correlations and ordering.
-Thus, new lattice geometries are needed to probe the effect of energy hierarchy on the ordering within artificial spin ice structures, especially on length-scales beyond the nearest neighbour.
+Currently there are only a couple of lattices that have been investigated, that incorporate multiple element sizes \cite{Chern2013PRL,Gilbert_Shakti_NatPhys2014,Ostman_NatPhys_2018, ShaktiME}.
+In \citet{Ostman_NatPhys_2018}, small circular elements were placed between the islands within the vertex and used as interaction modifiers to modify the overall energy landscape of the lattice, but their actual magnetic state/orientation was not determined.
+Even though a difference in activation energy for these two type of mesospins is to be expected, it is not trivial to disentangle the actual contribution of the former, since the dimensionality between the two mesospin types also differs (Ising- and XY-like) \cite{BjornPRB}.
+To overcome this shortcoming, systems where activation energies may differ whilst maintaining the same mesospin dimensionality, can serve as ideal settings for the detailed study of the multiple energy-scale impact on the derived magnetic order.
+The first investigations of this kind were performed on the Shakti lattice \cite{ShaktiME}, which until then had not been addressed with respect to the differently sized elements within the lattice \cite{Chern2013PRL,Gilbert_Shakti_NatPhys2014}.
+However, the highly degenerate ground state, together with the high symmetry of the Shakti lattice, masks possible longer-range correlations and ordering, limiting the extent of these earlier studies.
+Thus, other lattice geometries are needed to probe the effect of energy hierarchy on the ordering within artificial spin ice structures, especially on length-scales beyond the nearest neighbour.